Rabiiia/QUICKSTART-FRONTEND/README.md

 # QUICKSTART-FRONTEND

-* npm install
+* npm install in terminal
-* npm run dev locally
+* npm run dev in terminal.
+Remember it is only running locally right now

-### How to deploy to your nginx server on your droplet
+### How to deploy frontend-project to your nginx server on your droplet
 1) SSH into your droplet that holds your Nginx and Tomcat + Mysql (the last two running in our docker-compose setup)
 2) Type:  cd /var/www
 3) In the www folder, create a new folder to hold the front-end project:  mkdir XXXX